As China weakens, recession stalks North Asia

 FEELING THE PINCH

-On Tuesday, Japan's Yaskawa Electric Corp, which specialises in factory automation and robotics and relies on China for about a fifth of its sales, trimmed its annual revenue outlook, citing China's economic slowdown.
+On Tuesday, Japan's Yaskawa Electric Corp (6506.T), which specializes in factory automation and robotics and relies on China for about a fifth of its sales, trimmed its annual revenue outlook, citing China's economic slowdown.

-Nidec Corp, another Japanese technology firm, on Wednesday posted higher second-quarter operating profit but kept its outlook unchanged, citing China's slowdown.
+Nidec Corp (6594.T), another Japanese technology firm, on Wednesday posted higher second-quarter operating profit but kept its outlook unchanged, citing China's slowdown.

 Yasuo Sakuma, a fund manager at Bayview Asset Management in Tokyo, doesn't see things improving soon for companies like Yaskawa.
 "We still need to be cautious, considering we're not seeing a bottoming out in orders," he said.